gojimmypi/gojimmypi.github.io/_posts/2022-03-05-wolfSSL-TLS13-VisualGDB.md

 In order for VisualGDB to also build to that directory, we use `../../` for the `Binary Directory` setting instead of the default `Debug` or `Release` subdirectories.

 NOTE: The `../../` directory will likely change, as the `clean` process does not work so well.
-Fortunately the celver folks at sysprogs have a circuit breaker in place to help prevent shooting oneself in the foot.
+Fortunately the clever folks at sysprogs have a circuit breaker in place to help prevent shooting oneself in the foot.
 For more details, see the [PR Comment](https://github.com/wolfSSL/wolfssl-examples/pull/298).

 ```